Sir William Henry Bragg Building

 Who is doing the migration and hook up?

-The complex and large volume of items that need to be moved into the new building is all contracted to be designed and overseen by a specialist company, IRIS.
-They have already started planning and meeting user groups to design all specialist systems.
+The University has appointed IRIS, a specialist company to undertake this work.
+They will oversee the complex and large volumes of items that need to be moved into the new building and have already started planning and meeting user groups to design all specialist systems.

 Will I be able to get unrestricted access into the building during this time?